thoughtspot/thoughtspot.github.io/_admin/setup/use-agreement.md

 2. Read the use agreement in full before accepting.
 You can view a copy of the agreement at [ThoughtSpot Legal](https://www.thoughtspot.com/legal){:target="_blank"}.

 3. If your ThoughtSpot account does not have an associated email, you must enter your email before you can sign the agreement.
 If your ThoughtSpot account has an associated email, you do not need to enter it in this window.
+The email text box does not appear if you already have an email associated with your account.

     ![Enter your email]({{ site.baseurl }}/images/use-agreement-accept-email.png "Enter your email")